tytso/xfstests-bld/Documentation/kvm-quickstart.md

     to the kernel version you wish to build, then copy it to .config in your kernel build tree and run 'make olddefconfig'.

+    This can be automated via the command:

+        kvm-xfstests install-kconfig [--i386]

+    (Add the --i386 option if you wish to build a 32-bit kernel.)

 4. In the fstests/kvm-xfstests/ directory, take a look at the "config.kvm" file and either edit that file in place, or (this is preferred) put override values in ~/.config/kvm-xfstests.
 The